Z323323/Number-theory-interlude-1/README.md

 </p>

 ## Fermat's primality test

 <p>
+  To fully understand this section it's preferable that you have read [https://github.com/Z323323/Group-theory-elements].

   This is the most intuitive while probably the worst primality test.

   By Fermat's Little Theorem: